coostdocs/codoc/content/en/co/coroutine.md

 - Create a connection to the specified address on the specified socket, the parameter fd must be non-blocking,  the parameter ms is the timeout period in milliseconds, the default is -1, which will never time out.
 - This function **must be called in the coroutine**.
 - This function will block until the connection is completed, or timeout or an error occurs.
 - This function returns 0 on success, and returns -1 on timeout or an error occurs.
-The user can call co::timeout() to check whether it has timed out.
+The user can call co::timeout() to check whether it has timed out, and `co::error()`, `co::strerror()` can be called to get the error message.